 Food is a controllable expense if you use your RV’s stove and oven!
 Eat out less.

 Park your RV where you like to play.
 If you enjoy the outdoors, camping in national parks or forests allows you to open your door and step out for hiking, photography and exploring.
 Work or volunteer in an area and you may get free admission to area attractions or invitations from locals.

 The RV lifestyle is casual, so you won’t need fancy clothes - well, maybe one outfit.
 Space is limited so quantity of clothing is limited.
 The budget conscious RVer can pick up nice jeans, shorts and t-shirts at used clothing stores, saving even more.

 Space limitations will limit acquiring “stuff.”
 There’s no place to put it!
 RVers often limit gift giving or find inexpensive but unique items in their travels.

 You don’t have to spend a lot of money.
 You won’t need a house phone; a cell phone is basic.
 A prepaid cell allows you to budget your calls.
-You can often find a free Wi-Fi signal at an RV park, library or coffee shop.
-Grandkids love mail; postcards are an inexpensive and fun way to keep in touch with them.
-Or, purchase an inexpensive Web cam for yourself and them and talk "in person."
+You can often find a free Wi-Fi signal at an RV park, library, or coffee shop.
+Grandkids love mail: postcards are an inexpensive and fun way to stay connected with them.
+Or purchase an inexpensive Web cam for yourself and them and talk "in person."